-The London Debate Challenge 2015 Handbook is available here.
+The NEW London Debate Challenge 2016 Handbook is available here.

-For more information please contact Competitions Officer Gareth Williams.
+For more information please contact Competitions Officer Shiraz Engineer.

-The Borough round will take place at some point within this time period, agreed upon by all schools in the Borough.
+Borough Heats (mid-March- early June): Each Team takes part in at least two debates.
+The highest scoring team will become the Borough Finalist.
+The Borough rounds will take place at some point within this time period, agreed upon by all schools in the borough.

-Final Day (July 3rd): Borough Winners will compete on the Final Day.
+Final Day (4 July, Dartmouth House, London): Regional Finalists will compete on the Final Day.
 After 3 Rounds of Debate, the two best teams will compete in the Grand Final.

 Participation in the competition is completely free at all stages.